jnozzi/cocoadev.com/SiteContent/General/CachesBezierPath.markdown

-Hi I was wondering if anyone has advice on -cachesBezierPath (inside [[NSBezierPath]]).
+Hi I was wondering if anyone has advice on -cachesBezierPath (inside General/NSBezierPath).
 The docs for it say:

 Returns YES if this object maintains a cached image of its path; otherwise returns NO. The cached image is stored in a display user object.